jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

 Step 3 - Delete duplicate rows from the dataset

-Step 4 - Delete columns that have more than 50% of missing values.
-The recommended missing values is 20 - 30%
+Step 4 - Delete columns that have more than 20 - 30% of missing values.

 Step 5 - Delete columns that are of type 'ID'